Exchange for Change Writing Course Prerequisite

 Exchange for Change Exchange Course

 The Exchange classes pair a correctional institution with an academic institution.
 Both the 'inside' and the 'outside' students receive the same prompts and/or texts.
-Every student responds to the prompts and texts, and then, using a pseudonym, they exchange papers with an assigned partner through a system set up by their teachers.
-Each inside and outside student responds to their partner two more times before receiving a new partner and prompt.
-Exchange courses run weekly for the length of the academic semester of the outside partner (usually 12-14 weeks) for two hours.
-Classes accommodate up to 18 students.
+Every student responds to the prompts and texts, and then, using a pseudonym, exchanges papers with an assigned partner through a system set up by each students corresponding teacher.
+These exchanges run weekly for the length of the academic semester of the outside partner (usually 12-14 weeks).
+The two-hour weekly courses inside the prison accommodate up to 18 students.
 All correspondence is carefully screened to ensure no personal information is shared.
 Outside exchange students develop empathy and learn to see their partners as more than the crime they committed, while inside students have the opportunity to forge new identities and engage in intellectual dialog.
 Certificates are awarded to students who complete the course.
+Our Exchange partners include University of Miami, Florida Atlantic University, Ransom Everglades and Florida International University.
+Our inside students are housed at four correctional institutions and a juvenile facility all in Miami-Dade County.

 Exchange for Change Writing Course: Special Topics

 These courses focus primarily on one genre or craft.
-This flexible format ensures that the students are presented with a rotating curriculum and a variety of themes, such as short story, memoir, rhetoric, debate, journalism, etc. Classes run from eight to 16 weeks for 60, 90 or 120 minutes and accommodate up to 20 students.
+This flexible format ensures that the students are presented with a rotating curriculum and a variety of themes: short story, memoir, rhetoric, debate, journalism, writing on trauma, memoir, sketch humor writing, song writing, persuasive writing, graphic novel, civil rights and literature and creative writing in Spanish and spoken word poetry.
+These two-hour classes run from eight to 16 weeks and accommodate up to 20 students.
 Certificates are awarded to those who complete the course.

 In conjunction with the nonprofit O, Miami, these eight-week poetry workshops demystify poetry through innovative, hands-on classes that introduce students to classical as well as modern-day material.
 Students will read and study various forms of poetry at the same time they are exploring their own voice.
 The two-hour classes can accommodate up to 20 students.
 Certificates are awarded to those who complete the course.

 All Exchange for Change students may sign up for at least one 30-minute one-on-one tutoring session with a professor from the University of Miami's Writing Center (provided that the tutors are serving their institution).
 This free service, under-written by the University, offers students individual instruction focused on building particular skills, ranging from writing with clarity and correct grammar to crafting story structure and understanding the art of revision.
-This useful service is of special value to our incarcerated students, who enter our classrooms with a diverse array of skills and talent.
+This component of our program is of special value to our incarcerated students, who enter our classrooms with a diverse array of skills and talent and whose lives are often void of any direct positive reinforcement.